I Can't Stop Loving You: Composition

-Gibson wrote both "I Can't Stop Loving You" and "Oh, Lonesome Me" on June 7, 1957, in Knoxville, Tennessee.
+Don Gibson wrote both "I Can't Stop Loving You" and "Oh Lonesome Me" on June 7, 1957, in Knoxville, Tennessee.
 "I sat down to write a lost love ballad," Gibson said in Dorothy Horstman's 1975 book Sing Your Heart Out, Country Boy.
 "After writing several lines to the song, I looked back and saw the line 'I can't stop loving you.'
 I said, 'That would be a good title,' so I went ahead and rewrote it in its present form."

 Charts

 Note: This original recording was released as "I Can't Stop Lovin' You".

-Ray Charles single
+Ray Charles version

-The song was covered by Ray Charles in 1962, featured on Charles' Modern Sounds in Country and Western Music, and released as a single.
+The song was covered by Ray Charles in 1962, featured on Charles' album Modern Sounds in Country and Western Music, and released as a single.
 Charles' version reached number one on the Billboard Hot 100 in 1962, for five weeks.
-This version went to number one on the U.S. R&B and Adult Contemporary charts.
+This version went to number one on the U.S. R&B and adult contemporary charts.
 Billboard ranked it as the No. 2 song for 1962.
 Charles reached No. 1 in the UK Singles Chart in July 1962, staying for two weeks.
 In Sweden it was the first number one single on the sales chart Kvällstoppen on July 10, 1962.

 The Ray Charles version is noted for his saying the words before the last five lines of the song on the final chorus: "Sing the song, children".
-Choral backing was provided by The Randy Van Horne Singers.
-It was ranked No. 164 on Rolling Stone's list of the 500 Greatest Songs of All Time and No. 49 on CMT's "100 Greatest Songs in Country Music".
+Choral backing was provided by the Randy Van Horne Singers.
+It was ranked number 164 on Rolling Stones list of the 500 Greatest Songs of All Time and number 49 on CMT's "100 Greatest Songs in Country Music".

+In 1963 at the 5th Annual Grammy Awards, the Ray Charles version of the song won him the Grammy Award for Best Rhythm and Blues Recording.

-This recording was featured in Metropolis (2001 film), where it can be heard during the explosion of the skyscraper Ziggurat shortly after the climax.
+This recording was featured in the 2001 film Metropolis, where it can be heard during the explosion of the skyscraper Ziggurat shortly after the climax.